-Respite care provides essential short-term support for those who normally receive care from a family member or loved one.
+Respite care offers essential short-term support to individuals who typically rely on a family member or loved one for care.
 It gives the main carer time to rest and recharge while ensuring the person receiving care continues to feel safe, comfortable and well looked after.

 This guide offers a clear overview of the most common types of respite care, helping you make an informed choice at a time that can often feel overwhelming.